amitofsk/dandy/docs/Dandy.md

 The problem is that we want both loops to run continuously and simultaneously.
 One possible solution would be to put each of these tasks in a different thread.
 We are not quite doing this, but we are doing something quite similar.
 <br><br>
 We will be using the asyncIO Python library.
-This library isn't quite multithreadding, but it accomplishes the same task.
+This library isn't quite multithreading, but it accomplishes the same task.
-Also, instead of telling tkinter to loop continually, we will tell it to manually update inside a loop.
+Also, instead of telling Tkinter to loop continually, we will tell it to manually update inside a loop.
 The asyncIO library is new to Python, so make sure you are at least using Python version 3.7.
 <br><br>
 More info on asyncIO can be found at [async-io-python](https://realpython.com/async-io-python).